Ableytner/abllib/README.md

 >> del PersistentStorage["toplevelkey"]["sublevelkey"]
 >> del PersistentStorage["toplevelkey.sublevelkey"] # TODO: implement properly
 ```
+Trying to delete non-existent items raises an KeyNotFoundError.

 All storage data can be loaded and saved manually:
 ```py